 I take a lot of wine classes and have to have multiple bottles open at once.
 Sometimes it can be 6 bottles!
 The Pivot allows me to taste through the wines and then preserve them so I can come back to the wine and study it some more over the coming weeks.

-We have the Pivot for sale in our Tasting Room, as well as some of the other wine preservers featured in our trial.
+We have the Pivot in our Tasting Room, as well as some of the other wine preservers featured in our trial.
 On your next visit to Testarossa, ask a staff member to show them to you and explain how to use it and the benefits it allows you in your wine life, whatever that may be.

 Cheers!